 During the argument, a three-judge panel asked questions of attorneys for both sides, and each side had the opportunity to explain its arguments.
 Questions included whether there was “substantial evidence” for the PTAB’s decision, the relative weight given to inventor statements versus successful application of CRISPR-Cas9 genome editing in eukaryotic cells by other groups, whether the PTAB applied the correct legal standard, and whether the PTAB had improperly shifted the burden of proof to CVC.

 In making a decision, the CAFC can remand the matter back to the PTAB to correct its errors and reconsider its decision, it can reverse the PTAB decision (in which case the original interference will move into the priority phase), or it can affirm the PTAB decision (and the original interference will remain terminated).

-As the parties wait for a decision, the UC/Vienna/Charpentier team continues to receive patents globally covering the CRISPR-Cas9 genome editing technology and its use in all environments.
+As the parties wait for a decision, CVC continues to receive patents globally covering the CRISPR-Cas9 genome editing technology and its use in all environments.
 Patents have been granted recently in Europe, China, Australia, and other countries, and applications have been allowed in the United States and Japan.